-Bali, enriched with ancient culture, picturesque sites, warm waters and wonderful hospitality is one of the most popular destinations for tourists, honeymooners and people who love to go on vacations.
-Bali is a province of Indonesia and it is the western most Island of the Lesser Sunda Islands in Indonesia.
+Bali, enriched with ancient culture and history, picturesque sites, warm waters and wonderful hospitality is one of the most popular destinations for tourists, honeymooners and people who love to go on vacations.
+Bali is a province of Indonesia and it is the western most island of the Lesser Sunda Islands in Indonesia.
 The lack of rain during the summer season makes Bali more comfortable for beach lovers.

 The high season in Bali is the busiest because tourists and vacationers from all the over world come to visit.
 It is the dry season in Bali.
 The high or peak seasons usually come in during the summer holidays, easter holidays and then around the Christmas and New year.
 The months of December and January are also included in the high season.
 In christmas time the season remains busy mostly until the first week of January because after that people usually have to get back to work and school.